 - Attend a volunteer information session

-- Have enough time to commit for at least two hours per week on a regular basis for a minimum of six months
+- Have enough time to commit for at least two hours per week on a regular basis for a minimum of 8-10 weeks

 - Enjoy working with youth and newcomer communities in a supportive time environment